 If you are being held without legal authority, then contact an experienced criminal appellate attorney in Tampa, FL, at Sammis Law Firm.

 Our attorneys represent clients in direct appeals and post-conviction motions in Tampa and Hillsborough County, FL.
-Contact us to discuss your case and ways to fight for your release from custody.

 Call (813) 250-0500.